finance-code-regulation/S6/README.md

 </br></br>

-The Exam is structured and distributed into the following four major groups.</br>
+The Exam is structured and distributed into the following four major groups, which are further dissected throughout the course and its modules.</br>

 | Section    | Description | Questions | Weight |